 Below are some tips to help make Small Business Saturday a success for you.

-Reinvest in social media.
+- Reinvest in social media.
 When your small business gets busy, social media is often the first thing to get pushed aside.
 But it should be critical part of your marketing plan.
 Mattingly suggests creating a story on social media with pictures that speak to the purpose of your business.
-"Creative and purposeful content can capture the attention of consumers, which, in turn, creates shares and engagement," he told Business News Daily.
+"Creative and purposeful content can capture the attention of consumers, which, in turn, creates shares and engagement," he said.

-For more tips on creating a great holiday season marketing plan, read this Business News Daily article.
+For more tips on creating a great holiday season marketing plan, read our small business marketing guide for the holidays.

-Additional reporting by Brittney Morgan and Jennifer Post.
+Additional reporting by Adam C. Uzialko, Brittney Morgan and Jennifer Post.
 Some source interviews were conducted for a previous version of this article.